 Playing the part of the village idiot 'Mad Thomas' who supposedly witnessed and reported the couple's crimes to the authorities is none other than esteemed British actor, Robert Hardy (1925-2017).
 Hardy attended Magdalen College, a constituent college of the University of Oxford.
 Like Schlesinger, he studied English and became involved with the Oxford University Amateur Dramatics Society.
 Hardy enjoyed a long and illustrious career both on stage and screen.
 He is most recognizable to younger audiences as Cornelius Fudge, the Minister for Magic in the Harry Potter franchise and J.K.
 Rowling's answer to British Prime Minister, Neville Chamberlain.

 Clipping of the cast list from the original film programme for Black Legend, (left).
 A headshot of British actor, Robert Hardy.
 Image Credit: Filmweb / Non-Commercial Use, (right).

 The first was constructed in 1676, but eventually rotted away.
 The second assumed its place in 1816, but was struck by lightning at some point between 1835-1852.
 They built the third gibbet around this time, but this suffered irreparable damage due to gale-force winds in October 1949.
-The fourth gibbet was erected in 1950 and then cut down in October 1969 following incidents of vandalism.
-The fifth gibbet was added this same year, but was also cut down in September 1991.
-Local authorities and villagers installed the sixth and final gibbet in 1992.
+The fourth gibbet was erected in May 1950, but was vandalized and cut down twice in May 1965 and October 1969.
+The fifth gibbet was erected in 1969/1970, but blew down in the winter of 1977/1978.
+The sixth gibbet was installed in 1979 but was also cut down in September 1991.
+Local authorities and villagers installed the seventh and final gibbet in 1992.